-Note: This content was updated on December 17, 2024, to reflect recent court decisions regarding the ACA coverage expansion to DACA recipients.
+Note: This content was updated on July 1, 2025 to reflect new regulations eliminating ACA Marketplace eligibility for DACA recipients.

-On May 3, 2024, the Biden-Harris Administration published new regulations extending eligibility for Affordable Care Act (ACA) Marketplace coverage to Deferred Action for Childhood Arrivals (DACA) recipients.
-Under these regulations, the definition of lawfully present will newly include DACA recipients for the purposes of eligibility to purchase coverage through the ACA Marketplaces and to receive premium tax credits and/or cost sharing reductions or to enroll in Basic Health Program (BHP) coverage in states with those programs.
+On May 3, 2024, the Biden-Harris administration published new regulations extending eligibility for Affordable Care Act (ACA) Marketplace coverage to Deferred Action for Childhood Arrivals (DACA) recipients.
+Under these regulations, the definition of lawfully present would newly include DACA recipients for the purposes of eligibility to purchase coverage through the ACA Marketplaces and to receive premium tax credits and/or cost sharing reductions or to enroll in Basic Health Program (BHP) coverage in states with those programs.
 The regulation became effective November 1, 2024, allowing for enrollment during the 2025 Open Enrollment Period, which runs from November 1, 2024, to January 15, 2025.
-The Administration estimates that 100,000 uninsured DACA recipients will receive coverage under the new rule.
+The administration estimated that 100,000 uninsured DACA recipients will receive coverage under the new rule.
+However, due to recent court decisions, DACA recipients in 19 states remain ineligible to enroll in ACA Marketplace coverage.
+On June 25, 2025, the Centers for Medicare and Medicaid Services (CMS) finalized a rule that will once again exclude DACA recipients from the definition of “lawfully present” immigrants for the purposes of health coverage, making them ineligible to purchase coverage through the ACA Marketplaces beginning 60 days after the final rule’s publication.
 This brief provides an overview of the DACA program, discusses its status and potential impacts of the health coverage expansion, and highlights key issues to consider.

 Overview of DACA